Guides

 The resource name, resource type, coverage status, and key values for a baseline are displayed.

-Alternatively, on the Resource View tab, a user can select a resource and click View Coverage to view the coverage details.
+Alternatively, on the Resource View tab, users can select a resource and click View Coverage to view the coverage details.
 On the Resource Remediation screen, if the Improve Coverage button is active, then users can add a value for the tag and improve the coverage.

-1. On the Tag Remediation screen, click Improve Coverage corresponding to a resource.
+On the Tag Remediation screen, select Improve Coverage corresponding to a resource.

 📘